Skip to main content

 The Kentucky Derby post position draw is a significant event as the starting position can impact a horse's chances of winning.
 However, the historical data shows that the success rate of horses in the Kentucky Derby does not necessarily follow a clear pattern based on post position.

-Here are the percentage of Kentucky Derby winners from each post position from 1930, the first year a starting gate was used, to 2022:
+Here are the percentage of Kentucky Derby winners from each post position from 1930 - the first year a starting gate was used - all the way through 2023:

 Post PositionWin Rate